aspose-pdf/Aspose.PDF-Documentation/en/go-cpp/get-started/licensing/_index.md

 >If you want to test Aspose.PDF for Go without the evaluation version limitations, you can also request a 30-day Temporary License.
 Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license)

 ## Classic license

-If you use any other Aspose for Go component along with Aspose.PDF for Go, please specify the namespace for License like [Aspose.Pdf.License](https://reference.aspose.com/pdf/go-cpp/core/setlicense/).

 Applying a license to enable full functionality of the Aspose.PDF library using a license file (Aspose.PDF.GoViaCPP.lic).